ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 app.Run();
 ```

-With the **Hot Chocolate** mutation convention registered the schema engine will rewrite all mutations into the relay mutation convention.
+With the **Hot Chocolate** mutation convention registered, the schema engine will rewrite all mutations into the relay mutation convention.

-Lets restart our server.
+Let's restart our server.

 ```bash
 dotnet run